Atmosphere of Venus: Induced magnetosphere

 Venus is known not to have a magnetic field.
 The reason for its absence is not at all clear, but it may be related to a reduced intensity of convection in the Venusian mantle.
 Venus only has an induced magnetosphere formed by the Sun's magnetic field carried by the solar wind.
 This process can be understood as the field lines wrapping around an obstacle—Venus in this case.
 The induced magnetosphere of Venus has a bow shock, magnetosheath, magnetopause and magnetotail with the current sheet.

 At the subsolar point the bow shock stands 1900 km (0.3 Rv, where Rv is the radius of Venus) above the surface of Venus.
 This distance was measured in 2007 near the solar activity minimum.
 Near the solar activity maximum it can be several times further from the planet.
 The magnetopause is located at the altitude of 300 km.
 The upper boundary of the ionosphere (ionopause) is near 250 km.
 Between the magnetopause and ionopause there exists a magnetic barrier—a local enhancement of the magnetic field, which prevents the solar plasma from penetrating deeper into the Venusian atmosphere, at least near solar activity minimum.
 The magnetic field in the barrier reaches up to 40 nT.
 The magnetotail continues up to ten radii from the planet.
 It is the most active part of the Venusian magnetosphere.
 There are reconnection events and particle acceleration in the tail.
-The energies of electrons and ions in the magnetotail are around 100 eV and 1000 eV respectively.
+The energies of electrons and ions in the magnetotail are around 100 and 1000 eV respectively.

 Due to the lack of the intrinsic magnetic field on Venus, the solar wind penetrates relatively deep into the planetary exosphere and causes substantial atmosphere loss.
 The loss happens mainly via the magnetotail.
 Currently the main ion types being lost are O+, H+ and He+.
 The ratio of hydrogen to oxygen losses is around 2 (i.e. almost stoichiometric for water) indicating the ongoing loss of water.